Our team

 Photo by James Hattam

-Torie Mansell has been with the walk since November 2023.
+Torie Mansell (right) has been with the walk since November 2023.
 “I’m Palawa mob.
 I enjoy working at the wukalina Walk.
 It’s a good experience.”

 Palawa man Ashton Peet heals Country through cultural fire practices.
 Here he’s pictured in the domed communal space at krakani lumi standing camp.